|

 If you have a marble coffee table and it's in need of some TLC, keep reading and learn how to to clean your marble coffee table.

 Marble cleaning is easy and you shouldn't be afraid of it.
-Yes, marble is sensitive to acidic chemicals and even akaline chemicals,
+Yes,

 but that shouldn't worry you.